SystemsApproach/5G/ran.rst

     Split-RAN hierarchy, with one CU serving multiple DUs, each of which serves multiple RUs.

-Clearly, a DU needs to be “near” (within 1ms) the RUs it manages since the MAC schedules the radio in real-time.
+Because scheduling decisions for radio transmission are made by the MAC layer in real time, a DU needs to be “near” (within 1ms) the RUs it manages.
+(You can't afford to make scheduling decisions based on out-of-date channel information.)
 One familiar configuration is to co-locate a DU and an RU in a cell tower.
-But when an RU corresponds to a small cell, many of which might be spread across a modestly sized geographic area (e.g., a mall, campus, or factory), then a single DU would likely service multiple RUs.
+But when an RU corresponds to a small cell, many of which might be spread across a modestly-sized geographic area (e.g., a mall, campus, or factory), then a single DU would likely service multiple RUs.
 The use of mmWave in 5G is likely to make this later configuration all the more common.